Forecasting

 FieldTypeRequiredDescription

-`past_covariates`dict<string, number[]>NoHistorical covariate arrays should align to the observed target history.
-Treat them like parallel feature columns for the same past window.
+`past_covariates`dict<string, (number | null)[]>NoHistorical covariate arrays should align to the observed target history.
+Treat them like parallel feature columns for the same past window. null is allowed for missing observations.

 `future_covariates`dict<string, number[]>NoForward-looking covariates should cover the forecast horizon.
 Keep the feature names stable across series so downstream evaluation stays interpretable.